POSTED BY October 9, 2017 COMMENTS (37)ON

 Start building a good portfolio

-Focus on investing and saving money from long term perspective.
-It’s better to lose a job with a 50 lacs lying in your mutual funds and deposits in bank.
+Focus on investing and saving money from a long term perspective.
+It’s better to lose a job with 50 lacs lying in your mutual funds and deposits in the bank.
 It’s a much better panic situation compared to just having some money in your bank account.

-I know it’s very tough to have any portfolio at the start of career, but do whatever best you can do.
+I know it’s very tough to have any portfolio at the start of the career but do whatever best you can do.
 Focus on creating your first 1 lac, then first 10 lacs, then first 50 lacs.